Tuesday Morning Rambles are back. See the Event Calendar for details.

 A 22 km trail around Wildwood Lake.
-Do a linear walk on one side starting at the dam (12 km) or starting at the Entry Kiosk (10 km).
-Daily fee applies.
+Do a linear walk on one side, starting at the dam (12 km) or at the Entry Kiosk (10 km).
+The daily fee applies.
 Check maps at www.wildwoodconservationarea.ca/trails/ or download the Trail Map: Trail Map.
 If you are an Avon Trail member, show your membership card or pay the fee.

 8. Dr. R. S. Murray Forest Trail, Wildwood C.A.

 Entry fee, 1, 3, 5 & 7 km trails for hiking and cross country skiing within the Wildwood Conservation Area off Hwy 7.
 Check www.ontariotrails.on.ca/trails.